danielgtaylor/sdt/README.md

 ### Flatten

-The `$flatten` special operator takes an array of arrays and flattens them into a single array.
+The `$flatten` special operator takes an array of arrays and flattens them one level into a single array.
 This can be useful for a number of scenarios like:

 - Adding default items to a `$for` loop output
 - Having one item of a `$for` clause generate multiple outputs